52241206765_e0d1e62d38_o

 With a modest start at the time of partition, the Indian Navy actually started gaining strength in post-1960s conflicts with China and Pakistan.

 It did miserably specifically during the 1965 war with Pakistan when 50% of its platforms were under refit at the time of crisis.
 Pakistan Navy bombarded Dwarka with impunity and confined the Indian Navy’s fleet inside the harbour.
 By 1971, the Indian Navy had gained strength and challenged Pakistan Navy on both eastern and western fronts.
 It bombarded Kemari oil storage tanks while also hitting and damaging a few naval ships.
 PNS/M Hangor however sank INS Khukri while severely damaging INS Kirpan.
-During the decade of 80s Indian Navy was tasked to support regional countries in thwarting internal turmoil.
-This support via sea was extended to Mauritius, Seychelles, and Maldives to avert coups against the governments.
-Indian Navy due to its enhanced outreach has been involved in Humanitarian Assistance and Disaster Relief Operations HA&DR as well as evacuation operations in the region.
+During the 1980s, the Indian Navy supported regional countries in thwarting internal turmoil.
+It extended this support via sea to Mauritius, Seychelles, and the Maldives to avert coups against their governments.
+Due to its enhanced outreach, the Indian Navy has actively engaged in Humanitarian Assistance and Disaster Relief Operations (HA&DR) and conducted evacuation operations in the region.

 India’s Naval Ambitions

 With the Galwan Valley brawl between China and India in hindsight, it is evident that India must be grappling with the notion of a two-front war on land.
 An economical and effective way out for India could be to tackle China and Pakistan at sea for which US Indo- Pacific strategy provides a workable solution.
-The Indian fleet may look impressive vis-a-vis Pakistan Navy but it’s outnumbered by the People’s Liberation Army Navy PLAN.
-The Indian navy\’s primary fighting vessels are outnumbered by the PLAN\’s South Sea Fleet alone, which has some 11 destroyers, 19 frigates, 22 submarines (including two Nuclear Powered Submarines SSNs and four Nuclear Powered Ballistic Missile carrying submarines SSBNs), and one aircraft carrier.
+The Indian fleet may look impressive compared to the Pakistan Navy, but the People’s Liberation Army Navy (PLAN) outnumbers it.
+The PLAN’s South Sea Fleet alone surpasses the Indian Navy’s primary fighting vessels.
+The South Sea Fleet boasts around 11 destroyers, 19 frigates, 22 submarines (including two nuclear-powered attack submarines, SSNs, and four nuclear-powered ballistic missile submarines, SSBNs), and one aircraft carrier.

 The Indian Navy has been striving to strengthen its fleet over a period of time in particular the submarine force.

 Indian Navy has been focussing on acquiring a number of advanced vessels, especially submarines both nuclear-powered and diesel-electric.
 In this regard, two more Arihant-class SSBNs are in production and are expected to join the fleet by 2025.
 The Indian Navy also aspires to construct six Project-75 Alpha-class SSNs and to replace its leased Russian SSN INS Chakra with another leased Akula-class SSN by 2025.
-Indian Navy has also been working to acquire six new Project 75I-class diesel-electric attack submarines since 1997 but the project has been marred with technical and procedural glitches for long.
-Reportedly, as per the latest information available on the project tender’s deadline has been extended till June 2022 and the submarines are hoped to join the fleet by the year 2030.
+The Indian Navy has been working to acquire six new Project 75I-class diesel-electric attack submarines since 1997, but technical and procedural glitches have long plagued the project.
+According to the latest information, the project tender’s deadline has been extended until June 2022.
+Officials hope to have the submarines join the fleet by 2030.

 The Real Test of India’s Maritime Strategy